-When you're looking for a restaurant in City of Rye, NY and deciding "where to eat" check The word is restaurant reviews.
+When you're looking for a restaurant in Rye, NY and deciding "where to eat" check The word is restaurant reviews.

 "The word is" reviews are compiled from reviews about restaurants from across the web, including Google, Open Table, Trip Advisor, Yahoo, Yelp, Zagat, and our own Westchester Restaurant Guide visitor reviews.

 We read the reviews, summarize the reviews, and give you the results in The word is, a summary review to help you select the best restaurant in Westchester County.